shenjh0/CZSL-Library/Model_ZOO.md

 Now only support glove.

+## Train

+You need modify the `dataset`, `dataset_path` and `word_embedding_root` settings in config file first.
+The `dataset` should be: utzappos and mit-states, other datasets should follow the dir of utzappos/mit-states.

 ### CoT
 Need download the [Glove](https://drive.google.com/drive/folders/1BE2X70eNMIMkGYwhe01HA4c5jixUQdWd?usp=sharing) to the parent directory of the dataset root.
 See more by following the official repo [CoT](https://github.com/HanjaeKim98/CoT)